ChenZhu-Xie/QuickLineNavigator/README.md

   - [x] The keyword preparation overhead of multiple result formatting is almost eliminated.
 - [ ] More mature whole-subline segmentation algorithms for more common Chinese and English languages, as well as for staccato sentences in programming languages.
 - [ ] Perfect segmentation vs approaching quick panel's max_display_length but not exceeding it.
 (Now tend toward the former rather than the latter, so that there is still a very low probability that exceeds the maximum display length <= bug or feature?)
+- [ ] Concurrent highlighting within the right-hand “minimap”
+- [ ] Refine the search for Chinese phrases
+- [ ] Refined log outputs
 - [ ] More appropriate interaction logic?
 (I think it seems to have been optimized quite well now)
 - [ ] Highlight (behavior) while editing?
 <!-- - More beautiful/logical color & emoji highlight? -->